 Introduces practical soil sampling; classification of unified, ASTM and ASSHTO specifications; laboratory testing of soils to predict engineering performance.
-Co-requisite: CIV 225.
+Corequisite: CIV 225.
 Laboratory 2 hours per week.

-CIV 241-242 Applied Hydraulics and Drainage I-II (3 cr.)
-(3 cr.)
+CIV 241 Applied Hydraulics and Drainage I (3 cr.)

 Presents the basic fundamentals of hydrology and hydraulics to the practical problems of drainage design.
 Stresses the use of design aids with supportive theory to ensure an understanding of the background, the theory of development, basic assumptions and limitations of the various methods of estimating storm water run off, and hydraulic structure design.
 Prerequisite: MTH 116 or equivalent.
 Lecture 3 hours per week.